carpentries/maintainer-onboarding/episodes/03-infrastructure.md

 teaching: 30
 exercises: 25
 questions:
+- "How will I interact with my fellow Maintainers?"
 - "What is the overall curriculum development process and what is my role in it?"
 - "What is the overall lesson release process and what is my role in it?"
 - "How does my lesson fit into the overall curriculum?"